bobdavies2000/OpenCVB/README.md

 functional enough to support all algorithms, old and new, and continuous testing ensures that all algorithms are supported equally.

-What this means is that the repository is the release – TRISTR.
-If there is a problem with a recent download, “Sync” with the repository, build OpenCVB, and test again.
+What this means is that The Repository IS The Release – TRISTR.
+If there is a problem with a recent download, “Sync” with the repository, rebuild OpenCVB, and test again.
 If the problem is still there, post an issue.
-There will be problems with the infrastructure supporting the algorithms, but the greater likelihood is that specific algorithms will have deficiencies.
+There will be problems with the infrastructure supporting the algorithms, but the greater likelihood is that only specific algorithms will have deficiencies.
 The value of avoiding versioning is that issues will produce fixes that will flow immediately into the repository.

+OpenCVB’s repository is built with the latest edition of all of the constituent libraries – OpenCV, LibRealSense, Kinect4Azure.
+If there are still problems after syncing with the latest repository, then try getting the latest editions of these libraries.
+The “PrepareTree.bat” will bring in the latest versions of each but in OpenCVB’s Support directory there are .bat files to update the individual components.

 How to Contribute
 =================